Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro and is one of the city's most iconic landmarks.

 Sneak around the left of the pillar to find the trail hidden behind.

 NOTE: This track is generally considered a climb and not a hike.
-There is a fair amount of scrambling up exposed rock faces (you slip and fall, you die) and a section of trail that requires you to climb a 20 meter vertical section of rock (Costão do Pão de Açúcar).
+There is a fair amount of scrambling up exposed rock faces (you slip and fall, you die) and a section of trail that requires you to climb a 20-meter vertical section of rock (Costão do Pão de Açúcar).
 Most people use ropes and climbing gear to reach the summit (you probably should too).

 If you skipped that section above because you think you're too good to read notes, then I suggest you go back and read it before attempting this hike.

-If you're uncomfortable with climbing up, over, and across the rocks in this section, then it would probably be wise for you to attempt this hike another time, because things only get trickier.
+If you're uncomfortable with climbing up, over, and across the rocks in this section, then it would probably be wise for you to attempt this hike another time because things only get trickier.

-When you reach the other side of Pão de Açúcar, you will find a series of comcrete pillars seemingly leading up the rock.
+When you reach the other side of Pão de Açúcar, you will find a series of concrete pillars seemingly leading up the rock.
 Follow them up and look for the continuation of the trail above you.

 Most of the way up you're climbing up massive rock slabs (so shoes with good grip are recommended).
 Definitely don't attempt this trail in, or just after, rain.